MarioBlazek/git-workshop/assignments/00-introduction.md

 Welcome to the Git workshop!

 The goal of this workshop is to give you an idea how to use the Git version control system.
-It is starting with basics and slowly progresses to more advanced topics.
+It starts with the basics and slowly progresses to more advanced topics.
 Here is the list of the assignments:

 1. [Configuration](01-configuration.md)
 2. [SSH key](02-ssh-key.md)